jonasspinner/weighted-f-free-edge-editing/README.md

 Engineering Exact F-free  Edge Editing.
 Unpublished, 2019.
 ```

+The license of their work can be found under `external/GHSSWZ_LICENSE`.

 A detailed introduction to the problem and a description of the algorithms are given in the thesis.

 ## How to run